Trademarked Colors

 1. Owens-Corning Pink

 As the first brand to trademark a color successfully, Owens-Corning set the stage for future trademarks with its Think Pink Campaign.
 Today, many people still recognize insulation materials bearing this light shade of pink.
+Owens-Corning's color pink illustrates how a signature color can solidify brand recognition.
 The pink also matches perfectly with the Pink Panther, which Owens-Corning licenses for its use.
 This trademark was successfully upheld in 2011 against an insulation company based in the United Kingdom.
 (Read more in this full article on Owens-Corning Pink.)

 UPS Truck in UPS Brown